konflux-ci/konflux-build-cli/docs/integration-tests.md

 ## Integration test structure for a pipeline

-When each command used in the pipeline has own [common run function](#common-run-function-for-a-command), an integration test for a pipeline will look very similar to an integration test case.
+When each command used in the pipeline has own [common run function](#common-run-function-for-a-command), integration tests for whole pipeline can be created.
+They will look very similar to an integration test case for a command.
 The only difference is that instead of calling one command run function, they will be called sequentially, sometimes passing one command results as arguments to other command results.
 ```golang